Global regularity for axisymmetric, swirl-free solutions of the Euler equation in four dimensions: Introduction

 While there is no guarantee that $\frac{\omega^0}{r^2}$ is bounded, even for smooth data, we can guarantee that $\frac{\omega^0}{r^2}\in L^{2,1}\left(\mathbb{R}^4\right)$, for all sufficiently smooth data with reasonable decay at infinity.
 This norm is strong enough to control the vortex stretching term, and is also preserved by the dynamics of the Euler equation, because $\frac{\omega}{r^2}$ is transported by the flow when $d=4$, and so this leads to global regularity. \end{remark}

-\begin{remark} The regularity and decay assumptions are somewhat stronger than absolutely necessary, and could be relaxed somewhat.
-In particular, it the rate of decay at infinity could be optimized more, and the bound $\frac{\omega}{r}\in L^\infty$ which comes from the Sobolev embedding $H^{2+\epsilon} \hookrightarrow L^\infty$ could probably be relaxed as well.
+\begin{remark} The regularity and decay assumptions on the initial data in \Cref{GlobalExistenceThmIntro} are somewhat stronger than absolutely necessary and could be relaxed somewhat.
+In particular, the rate of decay at infinity could be optimized more, and the bound $\frac{\omega}{r}\in L^\infty$---which comes from the Sobolev embedding $H^{2+\epsilon} \hookrightarrow L^\infty$---could probably be relaxed as well.
 However, \Cref{GlobalExistenceThmIntro} completely resolves the global regularity problem for axisymmetric, swirl-free solutions of the Euler equation in four dimensions with smooth enough data and moderate decay at infinity.

-All previous global regularity results for axisymmetric, swirl-free solutions of the Euler equation in four dimensions did not apply to generic smooth with decay at infinity, because they required that $\frac{\omega^0}{r^2}\in L^\infty$, which can fail even for Schwarz class initial data.
-In particular Lim and Jeong proved global regularity for axisymmetric, swirl-free solutions of the Euler equation when $d=4$ if $\frac{\omega^0}{r^2}\in L^\infty$ and $\omega^0$ is compactly supported \cite{LimJeongARMA}, giving the bound
+All previous global regularity results for axisymmetric, swirl-free solutions of the Euler equation in four dimensions did not apply to generic smooth data with decay at infinity, because they required that $\frac{\omega^0}{r^2}\in L^\infty$, which can fail even for Schwartz class initial data.
+In particular, Lim and Jeong proved global regularity for axisymmetric, swirl-free solutions of the Euler equation when $d=4$ if $\frac{\omega^0}{r^2}\in L^\infty$ and $\omega^0$ is compactly supported \cite{LimJeongARMA}, giving the bound

 where $C_{\omega^0}>0$ is a constant depending on the initial data.
 This improved an earlier global regularity result---also assuming that $\frac{\omega^0}{r^2}\in L^\infty$---proven by Choi, Jeong, and Lim \cite{ChoiJeongLimProc}, but with a bound that is exponential in time, rather than quadratic.
 This weaker result was also derived by the author and Tsai in \cite{MillerTsai}.
-Furthermore, Lim proved global regularity in all dimensions $d\geq 3$ when $\frac{\omega^0}{r^2}\in L^\infty$ under the additional assumption that $\omega^0$ has a single sign \cite{LimSingleSign}.
+Furthermore, Lim proved global regularity in all dimensions $d\geq 3$ when $\frac{\omega^0}{r^{d-2}}\in L^\infty$ under the additional assumption that $\omega^0$ has a single sign \cite{LimSingleSign}.
 Note that both of these properties are preserved by the dynamics of the Euler equation.

-We emphasize that the improvement from the requirement that $\frac{\omega^0}{r^2}\in L^\infty$ in these previous papers to the requirement $\frac{\omega^0}{r^2}\in L^{2,1}$ is not merely technical, because the later holds for generic data in $H^s_{df}\left(\mathbb{R}^4\right), s>4$ with reasonable decay at infinity, while the former can fail for even Schwartz class initial data.
+We emphasize that the improvement from the requirement that $\frac{\omega^0}{r^2}\in L^\infty$ in these previous papers, to the requirement $\frac{\omega^0}{r^2}\in L^{2,1}$ is not merely technical, because the later holds for generic data in $H^s_{df}\left(\mathbb{R}^4\right), s>4$ with reasonable decay at infinity, while the former can fail for even Schwartz class initial data.
 For example, let

 We can then compute that $\nabla\cdot u=0$ and that

 and so clearly $\frac{\omega}{r^2}\notin L^\infty$.
 For a more detailed discussion, see Proposition 3.23 in \cite{MillerTsai}. \end{remark}